MCLDG/non-profit-blockchain/health/README.md

 each account owner.
 Notifications would be provided regardless of the account owning the failed peer.
 This makes sense as transactions are typically sent to peers owned by other members for endorsement, so a member would need to know if other peer nodes owned by other members had failed.

+The Lambda also creates CW custom metrics and CW alarms per peer node.
+If the peer node is AVAILABLE the alarm status will be OK, otherwise it will be set to ALARM.
+This is to allow notifications per peer node, and possibly a recovery process per peer that fails.
+If a single alarm was used for the entire Managed Blockchain network, it would only alarm once even if 2 peer nodes failed within a short period of time.

 CloudFormation and the Serverless Application Model (SAM) is used to package and deploy the Lambda function.
 More details on SAM can be found here: https://aws.amazon.com/serverless/sam/, however, note that I'm not using the SAM CLI but rather the